Let's visit about MortaliTea...

 Come share ideas on comfort, care, & honor for our loved ones.
 Meet & visit with end of life Doulas in Rochester.
 Hear about efforts to find meaning, & possible transformation, as we navigate challenging times.

 Your respect for nature and the environment doesn’t have to die with you.
 Discover components of a green burial, natural cemeteries and why it matters.
 More and more choices are available as baby-boomers blaze a trail in the new dying movement.
 MN families now have increased choices.
 Environmentalists will want to know about water cremation, and conservation burial & other new options for end of life.
 Discover alternatives to the commercial funeral, and how to care for loved ones with an open heart and minimal environmental impact.

 Annually April 16

-This is a national day of observance exists to inspire, educate and empower the public and providers about the importance of advance care planning.
+This national day of observance exists to inspire, educate and empower the public and providers about the importance of advance care planning.
 NHDD is an initiative to encourage patients to express their wishes regarding healthcare and for providers and facilities to respect those wishes, whatever they may be.
+Deah is a facilitator for Advance Care Planning & would love to help you complete your paperwork.
 During this unprecedented & strange time of the COVID-19 pandemic it is also a perfect time for conversations about end of life!
 We encourage everyone to visit the website & other resources to have conversations & fill our paperwork for these important decisions.
 See more on our Resources page.

 at People's Food Co-op, dining area, 519 1st Ave SW,